bedawi/trekstor-s11b/systemd/README.md

 # Setting up the touchscreen orientation

-This setup has been tested on Fedora 31 Linux
+This setup has been tested on Fedora 31 and Ubuntu 19.10.

 **Note: This device was already [added](https://github.com/systemd/systemd/pull/14342) to systemd hardware database.
 Please run a system update first to determine whether this patch is needed at all.**